Please read below for information regarding the possibility of using GLA’s tuition as a medical tax deduction:

 You can include in medical expenses fees you pay on a doctor's recommendation for a child's tutoring by a teacher who is specially trained and qualified to work with children who have learning disabilities caused by mental or physical impairments, including nervous system disorders.

 You can include in medical expenses the cost (tuition, meals, and lodging) of attending a school that furnishes special education to help a child to overcome learning disabilities.
 A doctor must recommend that the child attend the school.
 Overcoming the learning disabilities must be a principal reason for attending the school, and any ordinary education received must be incidental to the special education provided.

-For additional information regarding Medical Tax deductions for LD students go to www.greatschools.org and see their annual article named “Tax Benefits for Parents of Children with Learning Disabilities”
+For additional information regarding Medical Tax deductions for LD students read this detailed article from www.greatschools.org, named "Tax Benefits for Parents of Children with Learning Disabilities".

 What expenses qualify for a tax deduction?

 The following expenses may qualify for the deduction if a medical professional recommends the service or treatment for the child and there is a medical diagnosis of a neurological disorder, such as severe learning disability:

 - Tuition to a private school

 - Specialized materials (e.g., books, software, and instructional material)

 - Transportation expenses to the private school or tutor